 - Repeat for the other SIDE piece.

 - On both SIDE pieces, fold the raw edge over to the wrong side, using your stitched guide line as your fold line.
-Press and top stitch close to the edge.
+Press and edgestitch to secure the finished curved opening.

 Making it into a “box”

 - Lay out the BASE piece, and with right sides together, line up the bottom edges of ONE SIDE piece to the BASE piece, using the angled corners as a guide.
 Pin together and sew a ¼” seam.